lsxliron/Zahn-Center-Hackathon-Starter-Kit/README.md

 Notice that your command prompt now displays the environment name.
 In order to deactivate the environment just run `deactivate`

+---

-## Install a Database
+# Database
 For all the problems that you can choose from, a database is an essential part of the solution.
-My examples will use (MySQL)[https://www.mysql.com] but everything will work the same if you decide to use other flavors of SQL (PostgreSQL, SQLite, etc.)
+My examples will use [MySQL](https://www.mysql.com) but everything will work the same if you decide to use other flavors of SQL (PostgreSQL, SQLite, etc.)

-#### Installation
+### Installation
 - **Linux**- `sudo apt-get install mysql-server`
 - **Mac**- `brew install mysql`

 During the installation process you will need to type a password for MySQL root user

-#### Create Users and Databases
+### Create Users and Databases
 After installing MySQL we need to create users so we can use the database.
 First, launch MySQL as the root user:
 ```bash
 mysql -u root -p